ssmirr/appdev-chapters/string.md

 ### capitalize

-capitalize returns a String with the first character converted to uppercase and the remainder to lowercase.
+capitalize returns a `String` with the first character converted to uppercase and the remainder to lowercase.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055716/b14358704094311fe491d83c5834474e"></iframe>

 ### split

-This produces an Array, which we'll read more about later.
+This transforms the `String` into an `Array`, which we'll read more about later.
+By default, the string is split upon whitespace, but you can also provide an argument (e.g. `","` to split on commas).

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3056028/5081a3ff7359af302bb4574448801dda"></iframe>